-c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit.
+iii.
+Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers unless another employee is responsible for reconciling ledger postings to each other and to the deposit.

-Performance: Inspected policy manuals, inquired of client as to all the requirements.
-Exceptions: There were no exceptions noted.
+Performance: Inspected policy manuals, inquired of client as to all of the requirements and observed the duties were properly segregated.

-d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions are not responsible for collecting cash, unless another employee verifies the reconciliation.
+- Exceptions: There were no exceptions noted. - iv.
+The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source, are not responsible for collecting cash, unless another employee verifies the reconciliation.

-Performance: Inspected policy manuals, inquired of client as to all the requirements.
+Performance: Inspected policy manuals, inquired of client as to all of the requirements and observed the duties were properly segregated.